Syncopation

 A hemiola (the equivalent Latin term is sesquialtera) can also be considered as one straight measure in three with one long chord and one short chord and a syncope in the measure thereafter, with one short chord and one long chord.
 Usually, the last chord in a hemiola is a (bi-)dominant, and as such a strong harmony on a weak beat, hence a syncope.

 Types of syncopation

 Technically, "syncopation occurs when a temporary displacement of the regular metrical accent occurs, causing the emphasis to shift from a strong accent to a weak accent".
-"Syncopation is", however, "very simply, a deliberate disruption of the two- or three-beat stress pattern, most often by stressing an off-beat, or a note that is not on the beat."
+"Syncopation is very simply, a deliberate disruption of the two- or three-beat stress pattern, most often by stressing an off-beat, or a note that is not on the beat."

 Suspension

 For the following example, there are two points of syncopation where the third beats are sustained from the second beats.
 In the same way, the first beat of the second bar is sustained from the fourth beat of the first bar.

 Though syncopation may be very complex, dense or complex-looking rhythms often contain no syncopation.
 The following rhythm, though dense, stresses the regular downbeats, 1 and 4 (in 6/8):

 However, whether it is a placed rest or an accented note, any point in a piece of music that changes the listener's sense of the downbeat is a point of syncopation because it shifts where the strong and weak accents are built.